 - Ensure regular BM monitoring

-- If the patient is conscious, give oral glucose; if the patient is unconscious, give IV 100ml of 20% glucose stat or 1mg IM glucagon immediately
+- If the patient is conscious, give oral glucose; if the patient is unconscious, give intravenous glucose or intramuscular glucagon immediately